 Square – Princess

 A gemstone which is famous as “princess-cut” is generally square with a brilliant-cut and pointed corners.
 Generally, diamond engagement rings are in this shape and cut combination.
 A princess-cut gem generally has up to 78 facets, and the combination of shape and faceting shows its color in the corners of the cut as well as in the center.

 Rectangle – Emerald

-An emerald-shaped stone is generally rectangular corners in the shape of angles.
-The stone has a flat top and the edges have step cut.
+An emerald-shape stone is generally rectangular corners in the shape of angles and The stone has a flat top and the edges have step cut.
 This shape and cut combination looks like a mirror and gives a beautiful sparkle.